 Always dreamed of a holiday on the open water but don't have the sailing qualifications?
 You can add a skipper to any of our bareboat yachts so you can sit back and relax whilst your professional skipper leads the way.
 Whilst the skipper is not an instuctor, if you want to get involved then they will be happy to share the basics with you.

-For those who are either new to sailing or who know the basics but have not skippered a yacht before, we offer our 'Learn on Flotilla' courses in the Ionian and Athens.
-An instuctor is added to your flotilla yacht for either 3 or 6 days depending on your level of experience, enabling you to be a part of the flotilla from the offset whilst gaining valuable experience.
+For those who are either new to sailing or who know the basics but have not skippered a yacht before, we offer our 'Learn on Flotilla' course in the Ionian.
+An instructor is added to your flotilla yacht for either 3 or 6 days depending on your level of experience, enabling you to be a part of the flotilla from the offset whilst gaining valuable experience.

 Ultimate luxury can be found on our crewed yachts in the Mediterranean and Caribbean.
 A professional skipper will ensure you take in the best the area has to offer whilst your hostess serves you fabulous food.
 We have a range of crewed yachts on offer and not all of these are on our website so please feel free to contact our sales team with your requirements and we will be happy to make our suggestions for you.